-- 1. Expend more funds than have been received in each fiscal quarter, unless the following liquidity requirements below are met: - A. Allow cash and cash equivalents to fall below a contingency reserve of \$85,000.00. - B. Borrow from operating reserves (defined as accumulated excess revenues and including TABOR and bonding reserves) in an amount greater than can be replenished by certain, otherwise unencumbered revenues within 60 days. - 2.
-Fail to settle payroll obligations and payables in a timely manner. - 3.
-Allow tax payments or other government ordered payments or filings to be overdue or inaccurately filed. - 4.
+- 1. Expend more funds than have been received in each fiscal quarter, unless otherwise approved. - 2.
+Allow cash and cash equivalents to fall below a contingency TABOR reserve as set forth by the state. - 3.
+Borrow from operating reserves (defined as accumulated excess revenues and including bonding reserves) in an amount greater than can be replenished by certain, otherwise unencumbered revenues within 60 days. - 4.
+Fail to settle payroll obligations and payables in a timely manner. - 5.
+Allow tax payments or other government ordered payments or filings to be overdue or inaccurately filed. - 6.
 Execute a check or purchase commitment of greater than \$25,000, except as such purchase has been explicitly itemized in budgetary monitoring data previously disclosed to the Council.
-Splitting orders to avoid this limit is not acceptable. - 5.
-Acquire, encumber, lease, or dispose of real property. - 6.
-Fail to aggressively pursue material receivables after a reasonable grace period. - 7.
-Fail to exercise adequate internal controls over receipts and disbursements to avoid unauthorized payments or material dissipation of assets. - 8.
-Fail to provide fundraising opportunities to the C2E Owners and Stakeholders for projects deemed appropriate by the director. - A. Per school year, fundraising dollars shall not be less than \$10,000.00.
+Splitting orders to avoid this limit is not acceptable. - 7.
+Acquire, encumber, lease, or dispose of real property or business personal property. - 8.
+Fail to aggressively pursue material receivables after a reasonable grace period. - 9.
+Fail to exercise adequate internal controls over receipts and disbursements to avoid unauthorized payments or material dissipation of assets. - 10.
+Fail to provide fundraising opportunities to the C2E Owners and Stakeholders for projects deemed appropriate by the director.